 Alaska's 'AAA' GO rating reflects the state's maintenance of very substantial reserve balances and conservative financial management practices to offset significant revenue volatility linked to oil production from the North Slope and global petroleum price trends.
 For many years, the state has witnessed a gradual decline in production at its oil fields; however, tax revenues to the state have largely continued to increase as a factor of increased prices for Alaska North Slope (ANS) crude oil.
 The state prudently dedicated a substantial share of its oil tax revenue to reserves and has continued to employ long-range forecasting of its revenue, expenses, and natural resources industry.
-While the

-Spring 2015 revenue forecast projects modest increases in production in fiscal years 2016 and 2017, the state continues to forecast production declines over the long term.
+While the Spring 2015 revenue forecast projects modest increases in production in fiscal years 2016 and 2017, the state continues to forecast production declines over the long term.

 As part of the state's long-range planning, reserve balances grew exponentially over the past several fiscal years.
-The sharp drop in crude oil prices in late 2014 increased an earlier anticipated revenue shortfall in fiscal 2015 to a current \$3.9 billion (64% of unrestricted general fund expenditures; up from \$3.6 billion expected in the Fall of 2014) that Fitch expects to be covered by a draw from the state's vast financial reserves.
-An additional reserve draw of over \$3 billion is projected by the state based on the governor's proposed budget for fiscal 2016; the legislature has entered into a special session as debate on the budget proposal continues.
+The sharp drop in crude oil prices in late 2014 caused a revenue shortfall in fiscal 2015 totaling over \$3.9 billion (64% of unrestricted general fund expenditures) that was covered by a draw from the state's vast financial reserves and the application of the state's previous forward funding for education expense in fiscal 2016.
+An additional reserve draw of approximately \$2.7 billion is projected by the state based on the enacted budget for fiscal 2016.
 Despite the planned applications, Fitch believes the state is committed to keeping reserve levels high.

-For further information on the state, please see 'Fitch Rates Alaska's \$258MM Bonds and BANS; Affirms Outstanding GOs at 'AAA' dated Feb.
+For further information on the state, please see 'Fitch Rates Alaska's \$258MM Bonds and BANS; Affirms Outstanding GOs at 'AAA,' dated Feb.
 27, 2015, which is available at 'www.fitchratings.com'.